Skip to main content

 Profile image of Eva Malone

-Post Nominals BSc (Hons) MSc PhD SFHEA MRSB
+Post Nominals BSc (Hons) MSc PhD MRSB SFHEA NTF

 Career History:

-Eva graduated from the National University of Ireland, Maynooth in 1999 with an honours Biology degree and from Dublin City University in 2000 with an MSc in Biological Sciences.
-In 2001, she took up a post at the Institute for Immunological and Infection Research at Edinburgh University as a Graduate Research Associate in Immunoparasitology investigating the immune responses to filarial parasites using Litomoisodes sigmodontis.
-She left Edinburgh University to study a PhD at Edinburgh Napier University investigating immune responses, including neutrophil responses, to the hookworm Nippostrongylus brasiliensis.
-Eva graduated from Edinburgh Napier University in 2006 and took up an academic appointment at the university as a Lecturer in Immunology in 2006.
-She was promoted to Associate Professor in 2019.
+Eva graduated from the National University of Ireland, Maynooth in 1999 with an Honours Biology degree and from Dublin City University in 2000 with an MSc in Biological Sciences.
+In 2001, she secured a position as Graduate Research Associate at the Institute for Immunological and Infection Research, at University of Edinburgh.
+In post, she investigated the immune responses to filarial parasite, Litomoisodes sigmodontis.
+She left University of Edinburgh, in 2002, to begin her PhD at Edinburgh Napier University investigating immune responses to the hookworm Nippostrongylus brasiliensis.
+Eva graduated from Edinburgh Napier University in 2006 and joined the Napier as a Lecturer in Immunology the same year.
+She was promoted to Associate Professor, on the Learning and Teaching Pathway, in 2019.